 Matcha (green tea) is a skin-supportive superfood because it contains high levels of an antioxidant called epigallocatechin, or EGCG.
 In fact, one cup of matcha (green tea) is said to contain nearly 10 times the amount of antioxidants in one cup of regular green tea.

 You can find pure matcha powder at any local health food store— just be sure to choose a variety that doesn’t contain added sweeteners or refined sugar.
 Replacing your morning coffee with matcha is a great way to improve the appearance of your skin.
-Matcha tastes great on its own, blended with smoothies, or sweetened with a touch of almond milk and Sun Wakasa Honey Plus®.
+Matcha tastes great on its own, blended with smoothies, or sweetened with a touch of almond milk and Sun Wakasa Gold Plus®.

 |Coconut water||Antioxidants and electrolytes|